 The liquid "does absorb some cocoa powder, sugar, as well as starch from the flour ... from the outer layer of the batter, which thickens it enough to form a sauce."
 But that's after the brownie batter has risen and started to solidify.

-I saw the Biscuit and Burlap’s Iron Skillet Hot Fudge Pudding Cake recipe, and it made sense.
-Using a 10-1/4 inch cast iron skillet keeps everything warm during dinner better than a 9- x 9-inch baking pan does, and the brownie has more of that crispy edge that’s so wonderful.
+Using a 10¼-inch cast iron skillet keeps everything warm during dinner better than a 9- x 9-inch baking pan does, and the brownie has more of that crispy edge that’s so wonderful.

-I’ve scaled the recipe down to fit in a 6-1/2 inch cast iron skillet.
+I’ve scaled the recipe down to fit in a 6½-inch cast iron skillet.
 Why?
 Because I like smaller portions.
-Valentine’s Day dinner is usually for two, so there’s no need for a lot of leftovers from a full-sized recipe.
+Valentine’s Day dinner or Date night is usually for two, so there’s no need for a lot of leftovers from a full-sized recipe.

 Plus, you can eat it directly from the skillet, no extra dishes required.
 Perfect!

-This is the perfect dessert for Valentine’s Day.
-It’s easy to make and bakes just before dinner.
+This brownie pudding cake is so easy to make and bakes just before dinner.
 Pull it out of the oven to cool slightly while you’re eating, and when you’re ready, top it with a scoop of vanilla ice cream and grab two spoons.

-So when the mood strikes for something dark and decadent, make this easy mini skillet Hot Fudge Pudding Cake for you and your sweetie!
+When the mood strikes for something dark and decadent, make this easy mini skillet Hot Fudge Pudding Cake for you and your someone special!